-5. Stamp tax
+8. Stamp tax

 This tax is levied on the issuance of documents containing money loan operations defined by the law.
-In the case of forward transactions, the rate is 0.066% per month or fraction of a month between the issuance of the document and the date of expiration of the same with a maximum of 0.8 %. (beginning January 1, 2016).
+In the case of forward transactions, the rate is 0.066% per month or fraction of a month between the issuance of the document and the date of expiration of the same with a maximum of 0.8% (beginning January 1, 2016).
 In the case of documents containing on demand money loan transactions or transactions with no expiration date, or foreign loans, the pertinent rate will be 0.322%.

 External loans are subject to the Stamp Tax irrespective of whether they are formalized in a document or not.
+This tax was suspended since April 2020 to September 2020.